FlutterFlow/flutterflow-cli/README.md

 # FlutterFlow CLI

-FlutterFlow CLI client, download code
+FlutterFlow CLI client: download code from your FlutterFlow project to your device for local running or deployment.

 ## API Token